edgelesssys/constellation/CONTRIBUTING.md

 * Share our projects on social media
 * Join the [Confidential Computing Discord](https://discord.gg/rH8QTH56JN)

-Constellation is licensed under the [AGPL](LICENSE).
+Constellation is licensed under the [AGPLv3](LICENSE).
 When contributing, you also need to agree to our [Contributor License Agreement](https://cla-assistant.io/edgelesssys/constellation).

 ## Development guidelines